Founding partners

 Species from a nation’s territorial waters are given Latin names by the scientists doing the species descriptions where at all possible, in consultation with host nation scientists.
 A smaller number of species will be given Common Names by the people of the host nation of each expedition in a process that will be managed and guided by the scientists from the host nation.
 Species from international waters are given Latin names by the scientists doing the species descriptions with a small number of species to be given Common Names by the public.
 These protocols will be established in the first phase of the programme.

 No, it’s not too late.
-We have a short window of opportunity, perhaps the next ten years, when the decisions we all make will likely affect the next thousand or even ten thousand years.
+We have a short window of opportunity, perhaps the next ten years, when decisions we all make will likely affect the next thousand or even ten thousand years.
 We hope the giant leaps in knowledge we can make with the discovery of ocean life can help put us on a better track towards a positive future for people and the planet.

 What does success look like and how will it be measured?

-Success for us is ultimately helping inform the protection and restoration of ocean life so it can continue to support life on Earth.
+Success for us is ultimately helping to inform the protection and restoration of ocean life so that it can continue to support life on Earth.
 This requires a lot of other global issues to line up towards this outcome which are outside of our control.
 However, in terms of our contribution it will be measured by:

 • The number of species discovered – the goal is at least 100,000.
 Each one represents a vital piece of the code of life on earth – the more we discover, the more we understand how life exists and how to sustain and strengthen life in the ocean and therefore on Earth.

-• The range of discoveries which will benefit all humankind – from oxygen production, carbon cycling, sustainable food production, the evolution of life on Earth and discoveries of new medicine and biotechnologies.
+• The range of discoveries, which will benefit all humankind – from oxygen production, carbon cycling, sustainable food production, the evolution of life on Earth and discoveries of new medicine and biotechnologies.

 • The number of scientists involved, particularly taxonomists.
 Currently taxonomists are declining in number and are usually found in high-income nations.
 Success will be growing a network of scientists engaged in the discovery and conservation of ocean life – and notably, far more equitably distributed across the global ocean.